 The importance of having a healthy mouth cannot be over-estimated.
 A healthy mouth means you have strong teeth to help you chew, which makes digestion easier.
 Healthy teeth make it easier for you to speak clearly and give your face its attractive shape.
 Clients like Lovett Dental Northside are the multidisciplinary approach we take to helping our clients maintain good oral health.

 Your teeth require a different type of care depending on which stage of life you are in.
-The same techniques cannot be used to treat a child that are used to treat an older patient.
+The same techniques cannot be used to treat a child used to treat an older patient.
 Additionally, a different skill set is necessary from a dentist, a maxillofacial surgeon, a periodontist, an orthodontist, and an endodontist.

 A dentist is a doctor who focuses on oral health.
 You should expect your dentist to:

 - Create treatment plans to improve or maintain the oral health of those under their care

 - Safely administer anesthetics

 - Monitor the development and growth of their patient’s teeth and jaws

 - Perform surgical procedures in the oral cavity that include treating bones, teeth, and soft tissue

 A maxillofacial surgeon is a dentist who has completed four years of dental schooling and then has gone on to complete a hospital-based residency program for surgery.
 Their specialized training means that they have learned:

 Maxillofacial surgeons are the only health care specialists, apart from anesthesiologists, who can administer all levels of sedation, including general anesthesia.
 Their focus is surgical procedures connected to the hard and soft tissue of the face, jaw, and mouth.
 While a dentist may perform common procedures, such as simple extractions, complex or invasive procedures that require higher levels of sedation are usually performed by maxillofacial surgeons.